trueagi-io/hyperon-experimental/docs/minimal-metta.md

 ## Scope of a variable

-Variable name should be unique inside a separate expression evaluated.
-The reason is that the whole expression is a variable scope.
+Each separately evaluated expression is a variable scope, and therefore variable names are treated as unique inside an expression. reason is that the whole expression is a variable scope.
 For example one can write the expression `(chain (unify $parent Bob () ()) $_ $parent)`.
 And value of the `$parent` is returned correctly.

-When variable is passed as an argument to the function call and matched by a value then the value is assigned to the variable.
+When a variable is passed as an argument to a function call and matched by a value then the value is assigned to the variable.
 If variable passed as an actual argument is matched by a formal argument variable then it is referenced by the formal argument variable.
 In this case the actual argument variable can